 Sometimes vulnerabilities arise when companies are using open-source software.
 In many cases, companies don’t even know they’re at risk.

 Dawson says companies can use apps and other services to scan their software inventory for what’s there and determine where open-source code might introduce weaknesses or require licenses.
 He notes that these technologies are scalable for keeping tabs on virtualized servers, too.

 Old-timers lament how the nature of software sales has changed over the years.
 Previously, account managers were instructed to customize each transaction.
 Today, account managers are simply instructed to sell as much software as possible—even if companies don’t really need it.
 Most software now comes bundled with other products.
 One can see how this strategy can leave a company with software it neither needs nor uses.

-Brian Hibner, senior manager in Deloitte Advisory’s Software Asset Management practice, says that in many companies, the sourcing and procurement departments fail to interact sufficiently with the IT department, which is tasked with implementing the software and complying with the terms they didn’t have a hand in creating.
+Brian Hibner, senior manager in Deloitte Risk and Financial Advisory’s Software Asset Management practice, says that in many companies, the sourcing and procurement departments fail to interact sufficiently with the IT department, which is tasked with implementing the software and complying with the terms they didn’t have a hand in creating.

 We’ve seen many situations where there is a big disconnect between the folks who are buying software and the folks who are using it.
 The more those involved in the sales process talk to the people who end up using the software, the better and more efficient all of these purchases are going to be.

 Specifically, Hibner advises that companies schedule regular meetings and internal software user reviews between stakeholder groups so one hand knows what the other is doing.
 He also suggests that companies do business with software manufacturers that partner together to put your best interest first, not the companies that are just focused on quarter close and getting the deal done.
 You will be better served over the long run by a partner than someone chasing the next commission check.